-3.6 Data transfer to third countries
+3.6 Transfer of data to third countries

-A transfer of data to a third country that does not have an appropriate level of data protection is permitted for the purposes of fulfilling a contract between the data subjects and the unit responsible for processing, provided the data transfer is necessary for the performance of the contract.
+A transfer of data to a third country without an adequate level of data protection is permitted for the performance of a contract between the data subjects and the controller, provided that the transfer of data is necessary for the performance of the contract.

-3.8 IT Security concept
+3.8 IT security concept